 Frederick Rigby was born in Coleraine in 1895 to Edwin Rigby and Margaret Catherine Shaw.
 In 1906, Edwin died at Coleraine aged just thirty-seven, so Margaret moved her family to North Hamilton.
-Frederick, better known as Frank, became a blacksmith when he finished school and joined the local 20th Light Horse Regiment (LHR).
+Frederick became a blacksmith when he finished school and joined the local 20th Light Horse Regiment (LHR).

-Frank left Australia with the 4th LHR on 14 October 1914 for Egypt.
+Frederick left Australia with the 4th LHR on 14 October 1914 for Egypt.
 His service record gives no clue if he went to Gallipoli the following year with the 4th LHR.
-It picks up from well after the 4th LHR returned from Gallipoli, at the time of the 2nd Anzac Mounted Regiment’s formation, of which Frank became part of and soon after he left for France.
+It picks up from well after the 4th LHR returned from Gallipoli, at the time of the 2nd Anzac Mounted Regiment’s formation, of which Frederick became part of and soon after he left for France.

-In August 1917, Frank had an attack of appendicitis, something he had suffered twice before.
+In August 1917, Frederick had an attack of appendicitis, something he had suffered twice before.
 On this occasion, he was transported to England and underwent an operation on 20 August at the Fulham Medical Hospital.
-Frank returned to France in February 1918 to join the XXII Anzac Corps.
+Frederick returned to France in February 1918 to join the XXII Anzac Corps.

-On 23 July 1918, the Hamilton Spectator published a letter received by Frank’s mother Margaret.
-It was from Lieutenant Pearce of the XXII Anzac Corps, expressing his condolences on the loss of Frank.
+On 23 July 1918, the Hamilton Spectator published a letter received by Frederick’s mother Margaret.
+It was from Lieutenant Pearce of the XXII Anzac Corps, expressing his condolences on the loss of Frederick.
 He acknowledged the difficulties experienced by those left at home.